 Any QA system must show that what you do across time is what you planned to do in the first place.

 So, how do you make sure you have such a QA system set in place?

-It is not as complex as it sounds when you have the right formula for maintaining quality across the board, starting from you as a leader.
+It is not as complex as it sounds when you have the right formula for maintaining quality across the board.

 Quality Assurance in Project Management